 Where to Stay in Coron

 Mountain View Garden Inn

 This is where I stayed and it was okay.
-The room rates comes with a plated breakfast.
-Rooms are small but clean.
-The room where I stated doesn’t have 3G/LTE service so I had to get out of the room whenever I need to connect to the internet.
-Free WiFi is only available at the lobby and in some rooms close to it.
+The room rates come with a plated breakfast.
+The rooms are small but clean.
+The room where I stayed doesn’t have 3G/LTE service so I had to get out of the room whenever I need to connect to the internet.
+Free WiFi is only available in the lobby and in some rooms close to it.
 Check rates and availability

 Located very near to Mountain View Garden Inn.
 It is situated close to the entrance of Mt.
 Tapyas.
 Check rates and reviews

 If you are on a budget and want to stay in the town center, then Luis Bay Travel Lodge may just be the right place for you.
 Check rates and reviews